 Researching the Lake Tanganyika Expedition – a case study look at the type of sources available to the historian/researcher; the value of original research

-The unknown Kitchener – Talks can cover a basic overview of Kitchener or a particular theme such as Kitchener and the Boers; Kitchener and India; Kitchener and Egypt; Kitchener at the War Office (Army reform).
+The unknown Kitchener – Talks can cover a basic overview of Kitchener or a particular theme such as Kitchener’s Women; Kitchener and the Boers; Kitchener and India; Kitchener and Egypt; Kitchener at the War Office (Army reform); Kitchener the man, not the myth.

 Africa at the Paris peace talks, 1919 – how and why Africa was divided as it was at the Versailles talks.

-Smuts vs Mandela – who is the greatest statesman?
+Smuts vs Mandela – who was the greater statesman?

 Literature, Memory and the Historian – an exploration of how an historian uses literature (novels, primary material) to write history and the influence an historian has on literature and memory as well as exploring the scientific role of the historian.